ropeless/compiled_knowledge/RELEASING.md

 If the post-release checks fail:

-1. Delete the broken PyPi release: https://pypi.org/project/compiled-knowledge/#history.
+1. Delete the broken PyPI release: https://pypi.org/project/compiled-knowledge/#history.
 2. Create a "fix/..." branch for a fix.
 3. When a fix is found, perform the release process above.